WebShivam/PostWing/README.md

 **Q: What makes it different?**
 A: It’s made specifically for Threads, Twitter, and LinkedIn — with AI that engages *like you*.

 ---

-> ⭐ Like the idea?
-Star the repo, share with friends, and join our waitlist!

----